Xyvir/Lithic/README.md

 TODO:

+MODULARIZE LAUNCHER.HTML MONOLITH
+- need to break it up into invidiual files to keep development sane; and then roll it up with CI/CD using either:
+Vite + vite-plugin-singlefile OR esbuild and minify

 SELF-HOST IMPROVEMENTS:
 **Public Sharing**
 - Create mechanism for self-hosters to specify 'public' *.liths. (hook into existing external *.lith payload url injection?)